alfredogalicia/AI-chatbot-test/README.md

 # AI Chatbot
-This is my Artificial Intelligence Assignment.
+This is the Artificial Intelligence project from @Abhinav-26, thank you for your work.

-In this Assignment I build an AI contextual Chatbot using the tensorflow and tflearn library I used the concepts of Natural Language Processing and Neural Network to build it.
-The intents file that we used for training is made by us.
+These files will be used only for testing Flask to embed AI chatbots to web projects, this will not be used for commercial use EVER.

 # Dependencies
 1. pip3 install nltk